 - It will boost your customer’s confidence level

-- The business details submitted will assist the government to support any development of business community and prospect.
+- The business details submitted will assist the government to support any development of the business community and prospect.

 So, what are the steps to register a Company in Malaysia?